 Click a template to view its demo site.
 Rather than focus on the business used in the demo content, we suggest looking for specific features that appeal to you.

-For example, our Marquee demo site is for a restaurant, but Marquee's parallax scrolling Index Page can be used for any site if you're interested in combining bold headlines with alternating images.
+For example, our Basil demo site is for a restaurant, but Basil's parallax scrolling Index Page can be used for any site if you're interested in combining bold headlines with alternating images.

 Information, images, and eCommerce

 When selecting a template, we recommend thinking about the overall purpose of your site.
 After considering the purpose of your site, you can browse templates and customer examples while paying attention to the page types and features that vary significantly between templates.

 Sites generally fall into the following categories: